jakulov/bun/README.md

 ## Templates
 Bun Framework controller allows to use native phtml templates, Twig templates and Smarty2 templates.
 To use last ones you need to install Twig and Smarty2 packages in your application by yourself.
+For example with composer:

+    "require": {
+        "bun/bun": "master-dev",
+        "twig/twig" : "1.*"
+    }